Wednesday, November 9, 2016

 Tuesday, May 17, 2016

 Breathing can be productive.
 If done in an intuitive and mindful manner you can increase calmness, increase focused, increase mental clarity, and increase connectedness with your inner self as well as decrease anxiety and stress.
+Intuitive breathing is a form of mini-meditation.

 Breathing and Anxiety